 Swing trading is a strategy where traders attempt to capture a profit from an ETF price move within a very short time frame.
 It is also known as day trading.
 The main idea behind it is to enter and move from a trade as soon as you have attained a profit.

 Selecting a good ETF

-Trading the ETFs
+Swing Trading the ETFs

 A good ETF trading strategy involves identifying the most liquid categories and then narrowing the search to 4.
-I recommend using only 4 ETFs on a daily basis because it is easier to analyse and follow up.
+We recommend using only 4 ETFs on a daily basis because it is easier to analyse and follow up.

 In every trading day, some sectors will perform better than others.
 This is known as the relative strength whose goal is to find a good ETF to buy and a weak ETF to short.
-On a daily basis, I recommend that you list the above ETFs in a table and identify 2 best and 2 worst performing ones.
+On a daily basis, We recommend that you list the above ETFs in a table and identify 2 best and 2 worst performing ones.

 To do this, use the percentage scale instead of the numbers.
-I recommend this to be done at 10 AM or during the premarket.
-After listing these ETFs, find the best and worst performing ETFs and shift your focus towards this.
+We recommend this to be done at 10 AM or during the premarket.
+After listing these ETFs, find the best and worst performing and shift your focus towards this.
 Now you have 4 ETFs which you will trade with during that day.

 After identifying the 2 strong and the 2 weak ETFs, you should go ahead and go long in the former 2 while shorting the latter.